hyosung11/Launch-School/Courses/journal.md

 09:51 Working on the exercises.
 I asked to schedule the interview retake this morning.

 10:34 Repetition.
 Think scales.
 Do the problems multiple times to burn them into my brain.
 Feeling better about studying.
 This is my life.
 I chose this.
 I will be a professional software engineer soon.

+10:54 I still don't like the `Animal Shelter` problem.
+Ugh.

+11:48 Still gaps in my knowledge and lack of precision in my explanations.